-Nightlife is legendary in Madrid, and the city is home to a multitude of wine bars, and Tapas Bars, charming vaulted restaurants, elegant top end dining, and bar after bar after bar.
-The discos stay open until dawn and around 6AM, party goers in the historic downtown area, congregate around the “Chocolaterias” to have their cups of pure hot chocolate and “Churros” before going home.
+Nightlife is legendary in Madrid, and the city is home to a multitude of wine bars and Tapas Bars, charming vaulted restaurants, elegant top-end dining, and bar after bar after bar.
+The discos stay open until dawn and around 6 AM, partygoers in the historic downtown area, congregate around the “Chocolaterias” to have their cups of pure hot chocolate and “Churros” before going home.

-The following list of highlights includes our favorite spots in Madrid, for those who love fine wines, diverse cuisine, art and architecture.
+The following list of highlights includes our favorite spots in Madrid, for those who love fine wines, diverse cuisine, art, and architecture.

 Gastronomy & Wine

-The culinary traditions native to Madrid are designed for extremely hot summers and bitterly cold winters.
-Cocido is a typical winter dish and is basically a slow cooked stew made with garbanzos, chorizo sausages, black pudding, potatoes and carrots.
-By no means elegant fare, on a cold winter’s night in Madrid, it goes down a treat.
-Gazpacho, while typically from the south of Spain, can be found on nearly every Madrid restaurant in summer.
-It’s a cold, tomato and pepper soup, heavy on the garlic and Olive Oil, and the perfect remedy for a stifling hot afternoon.
+The culinary traditions native to Madrid are designed for scorching summers and bitterly cold winters.
+Cocido is a typical winter dish and is basically a slow-cooked stew made with garbanzos, chorizo sausages, black pudding, potatoes, and carrots.
+By no means an elegant fare, on a cold winter’s night in Madrid, it goes down a treat.
+While typically from the south of Spain, Gazpacho can be found in nearly every Madrid restaurant in summer.
+It’s a cold tomato and pepper soup, heavy on garlic and Olive Oil, and the perfect remedy for a stiflingly hot afternoon.

 Wine is, surprisingly, made right in Madrid’s city limits.
 The main wine villages are Navalcarnero, which hosts such wineries as Bodegas Francisco Casas and Bodegas Ricardo Benito and Villarejo de Salvanes, whose Vinos Jeromin winery makes the “Puerta del Sol” wine (made of 100% Cabernet Sauvignon, even more surprising).
-On the wine lists of your average Madrid restaurant, you’ll find top red wines from Ribera Del Duero, La Rioja and ordinary table wines from La Mancha and Valdepenas; and classy whites from Galicia (Rias Baixas) and Rueda.
+On the wine lists of your average Madrid restaurant, you’ll find top red wines from Ribera Del Duero, La Rioja, and ordinary table wines from La Mancha and Valdepenas; and classy whites from Galicia (Rias Baixas) and Rueda.

 Most famous for its Picasso and Salvador Dali collection, the Reina Sofia also has the added urban myth of being haunted.
-The building which houses Madrid’s (and one of Spain’s) best collections of 20th century art, was built in the late 1700’s as well and used to be a hospital.
+The building which houses Madrid’s (and one of Spain’s) best collections of 20th-century art, was built in the late 1700s as well and used to be a hospital.
 It’s said that those who visit the museums in the evenings, see mysterious shadows dancing around the central cloister and hear voices down the halls.
 The museum has a superb collection of modern artists such as Pablo Picasso (whose most famous painting ever, “Guernica” can be seen here), Salvador Dali, Joan Miro, Eduardo Chillida, and Juan Gris.